miraclemiraclemiracle/miraclemiraclemiracle.github.io/_projects/2_project.md

 ---
 layout: project
-title: Physics-Driven Electricity Market Dynamics Design and Analysis
+title: Robust Design and Analysis of Physics-Driven Electricity Market Dynamics
-description: Designing a physics-driven electricity market dynamics model to optimize the operation of power grids under various market conditions.
+subtitle: Ongoing project
+description: Characterize the evolution of electricity markets using a dynamic system, with toolkits from control theory.
+Such perspective enables us to unify the grid's physical dynamics (e.g., frequency regulation) and its economic dispatch on the same timescale.
+Further considering the unpredictable and complex behaviors of real-world generators, we aim to use robust control to develop robust market mechanisms.

-img: assets/img/coherency_video_fast_2.gif
+img: assets/img/market dynamics.png
 importance: 2
 category: research
 published: true